guytenn/Terminator/README.md

 # Terminator (TermPG)
-#### Open-source codebase for Terminator Policy Gradient (TermPG), from ["Reinforcement Learning with a Terminator"](https://url).
+#### Open-source codebase for Terminator Policy Gradient (TermPG), from ["Reinforcement Learning with a Terminator"](https://arxiv.org/pdf/2205.15376.pdf).

 ### Installation

 To use Terminator, make sure python3 is installed and pip is up to date.
-This project was tested using python verison 3.8.
+This project was tested using python version 3.8.
 #### Clone the Repository
 ```bash
     git clone https://github.com/guytenn/Terminator.git
 ```
 It is recommended to install requirements using a virtual environment.
-To set up a virtual environment this follow this steps
+To set up a virtual environment follow these steps
 ```bash
     cd Terminator/
     python3 -m venv terminator_env